kroganlab/RMSQv3/README.md

 ##### convert-sites

 This function is a preprocessing function that is used with PTM data.
-If you want to run a site specific analysis, before running  MSStats on a UB/PH/AC set, you need to convert the evidence file into a format that MSStats will be able to diffentiate the sites with.
-This outputs a new file that should be used as the input file for your MSStats group conparison analysis.
+If you want to run a site specific analysis, before running MSStats on a PH/UB/AC set, you need to convert the evidence file into a format that MSStats will be able to diffentiate the sites with.
+This function outputs a new file that should be used as the input file for your MSStats group comparison analysis.

 ```
 Arguments: